molinfo-vienna/CDPKit/Doc/Sphinx/Source/applications/shapescreen.rst

   -a [ --opt-overlay ] [=arg(=1)]

-    Specifies whether or not to perform an overlay optimization of the generated starting poses (only in effect if option 'score-only' is false, default: true).
+    Specifies whether or not to perform an overlay optimization of the generated starting poses (only in effect if option *--score-only* is false, default: true).

   -z [ --thorough-overlay-opt ] [=arg(=1)]